PhotonicsTUL/PLaSK/doc/tutorial1.rst

 1. run single computations of the solver *electr* and store the maximum change of computed voltage in variable *verr*,
 2. run single computations of the solver *therm* and store the maximum change of computed voltage in variable *terr*.

 Both used solvers apply finite element method for their computations.
 However, the temperature dependence of the thermal and electrical conductivities and current dependence of the effective electrical conductivity in the active region make the whole problem a nonlinear one.
 Hence, the finite-element computations have to be repeated until the convergence is achieved.
 The values returned by compute methods of both solvers indicate error of such convergence i.e. you should keep computing as long as any of them is larger than some desired limit.
 Solvers can do this automatically, but as we want to achieve mutual convergence of two connected solvers, we have to take the control ourselves.
-For this reason we pass integer number *n=1* as arguments of the methods, which means: do not perform more than *n* loops, even if the convergence is not achieved.
+For this reason we pass integer number *n* = 1 as arguments of the methods, which means: do not perform more than *n* loops, even if the convergence is not achieved.

 After initial calculations, we may run further computations in a loop, which is repeated until both returned errors are smaller than the default limits::